← Back to Liqd

 Why doesn't Liqd handle vehicles?

 Same approach for fine art, jewelry over a few hundred dollars, and real estate.
 Those need specialists, not pattern matching.
+That said, you can still record any of these manually in your Vault for documentation or estate purposes.
+Liqd just won’t generate a marketplace value for them.